LeeHounshell/BatBot/README.md

  - [Speak a Command or Help] use Google Voice Recognition to enter a robot command.
  - [voice command text] the white voice recognition text is also a 'repeat command' button.

 The large oval bat image functions as a virtual joystick.
-If you press it, a blue circle appears under your finger, and a larger circular boundry area also displays.
+If you press it, a small blue circle appears under your finger, and a larger circular boundry area also displays.
 The finger tracking image moves as you move your finger, within boundry limits.
 The log area shows the last 7 lines or so of log data from the Jetson Nano.
 Log data includes voice commands, status, state, joystick movement, clicks and more.
 Displayed data currently scrolls offscreen as new log data arrives.

 ![screen](../master/screens/BatBot_connect.jpg)
 ![screen](../master/screens/BatBot_connected.jpg)